- Per-user services are created at logon and managed from Registry templates.

 sc.exe delete "YourServiceName"

-With PowerShell: To create the service, use New-Service, specifying the name and binary path; to remove it, use Remove-Service by name.
-If the executable no longer exists but the key remains, “sc delete” cleans the Registry.
-Run the console elevated to avoid denials.
+Using PowerShell: To create the service, use `New-Service` specifying the name and binary path; to remove it, use `Remove-Service` specifying the name.
+If the executable no longer exists but the key persists, `sc delete` cleans the Registry.
+Run with an elevated console to avoid denials.

 # Crear